nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 [from Waveshare](https://www.ebay.com.au/itm/257289165597)
 which doesn't have the HDMI output but should be useful for other things.
-It's based on the Sony IMX577 and should be able to stream 3840 × 3024 at 20FPS, or hopefully it's UVC support is good enough to make digital zoom control each.
+It's based on the Sony IMX577 and should be able to stream 3840 × 3024 at 20FPS over USB 2.0.

-This one just has USB 2.0 connection.
-There are heaps of similar cameras around using various flavours of "CSI", which support assorted Raspberry Pi and Nvidia Jetson boards, but I'm not sure how the different versions interoperate and USB saves me worrying about all that.
+There are heaps of similar cameras around using various flavours of "CSI", and which support assorted Raspberry Pi and Nvidia Jetson boards, but I'm not sure how the different versions interoperate and what boards will be compatible in the future and using USB saves me worrying about all that.

 ## The Lens